-Gloria Cordes Larson, BA, JD
+Gloria Cordes Larson, BA, Esq.

-Gloria Cordes Larson, JD, joined Bentley University as its president in July 2007 after a prestigious career as an attorney, public policy expert, and business leader.
+Gloria Cordes Larson, Esq., joined Bentley University as its president in July 2007 after a prestigious career as an attorney, public policy expert, and business leader.
 She was drawn to the Boston area business school because of its approach to redefining business education -- by integrating a business curriculum with the arts and sciences.